nevenjovanovic/treebank-polybius/README.md

 On the other hand, contemporary global initiatives led by the [Perseus Project (Tufts University)](http://www.perseus.tufts.edu/hopper/) and the [Open Philology Project (University of Leipzig)](http://www.dh.uni-leipzig.de/wo/open-philology-project/) have brought all classicists a valuable resource for analyzing Greek and Latin syntax from a wholly different linguistic perspective, the one of computational analysis and dependency grammar.
 The [Ancient Greek and Latin Dependency Treebank (AGLDT)](https://perseusdl.github.io/treebank_data/) is an ongoing project of digital syntactical annotation of ancient texts according to a dependency grammar model following the [Prague Dependency Treebank](https://ufal.mff.cuni.cz/pdt2.0/) principles; in the AGLDT, each sentence “tree” consists of “nodes” connected hierarchically and marked by grammatical relation labels on the basis of their relationship with their governor nodes.
 Currently the AGLDT collection holds several thousand sentences annotated by over 200 people; it is published as Open Data, which means that anybody can not only use it, but also enhance it, or adapt it to any purpose.

-To illustrate possibilities of the AGLDT, which at the moment happens to contain large parts of [Polybius' Histories](http://www.perseids.org/tools/arethusa/app/#/perseids?chunk=1&doc=27694), I will provide an overview of the structure of his sentences.
+To illustrate possibilities of the AGLDT, which at the moment happens to contain large parts of [Polybius's Histories](http://www.perseids.org/tools/arethusa/app/#/perseids?chunk=1&doc=27694), I will provide an overview of the structure of his sentences.
 Such an investigation fittingly complements previous interpretations of Polybius' language and linguistic choices, the topics for which, as has been stated recently ([Langslow 2012](http://www.bibsonomy.org/bibtex/283c6fd3b1984fa8969cb6079f8ce00d5/filologanoga)), “further research is needed”.

 ## How to use

-This repository contains scripts needed to build a XML database of Polybius Book 1 with treebank and morphology annotations, and to analyse the database.
+This repository contains scripts needed to build a XML database of Polybius's Book 1 with treebank and morphology annotations, and to analyse the database.

 ### Prerequisites